DFriend01/os161_devcontainer/README.md

 ### How can I add my own VS Code tasks?

-Add your own tasks to the [tasks configuration file](.vscode/tasks.json).
+Add your own tasks to the [workspace configuration file](os161.code-workspace).
 See the existing tasks as examples.